-Soil Moisture & Watering Before Harvest
+Soil Moisture Before Harvest

-For most hardneck garlic varieties, it is recommended that the plants are dug up when half the leaves are still green (upper portion) and half are brown (lower portion) or when there are still about 5 or 6 green leaves on the plant.
+For most hardneck garlic varieties, it is recommended that the plants are dug up when half the leaves are still green (upper portion), and half are brown (lower portion) or when there are still about 3 to 5 green leaves on the plant.
 The number of garlic leaves corresponds to the number of bulb wrapper layers, so as the leaves turn brown and die, the corresponding bulb wrappers begin to deteriorate.

-For Asiatic and Turban varieties, harvesting on the early side is important.
-They tend to mature extremely quickly and can have their bulb wrappers split open even with only a few leaves having turned brown.
-These varieties need to be monitored closely and should be harvested at the first sign that the lower leaves are beginning to brown or signs that the bulb wrappers are beginning to deteriorate.
-This tendency to mature quickly is made worse by hot dry weather and moderated by cooler conditions.
+If left in the ground too long, the softneck bulb wrappers can split open and cause deterioration issues.
+These varieties need to be monitored closely and should be harvested at the first sign that the first lower leaves (2 or 3) are beginning to brown or signs that the bulb wrappers are starting to deteriorate.

-On our farm, we tend to harvest our garlic on the earlier side, with at least half the leaves still green.
-Due to our heavier soils, we need the wrappers to be strong and healthy in order to handle the extra cleaning, as well as any excess moisture issues that might arise around harvest time.
+On our farm, we tend to harvest all our garlic with about 1/2 the leaves still green.
+We prefer the wrappers to be strong and healthy in order to handle the cleaning.

 Digging & Harvesting